Pernambuco coastal forests

-The Pernambuco coastal forests is an ecoregion of the Tropical moist broadleaf forests Biome, and the South American Atlantic Forest biome.
+The Pernambuco coastal forests are an ecoregion of the Tropical moist broadleaf forests biome, and the South American Atlantic Forest biome.
 It is located in northeastern Brazil.

 Geography

 The Pernambuco coastal forests occupy an 80 km-wide strip along the Atlantic coast of northeastern Brazil in the states of Pernambuco and Alagoas.
 The forests extend from near sea level to 600–800 m in elevation, on the windward slopes of the Borborema Plateau.

 The Goiana River of Pernambuco marks the forests' northern extent, and the Mundaú River of Alagoas the southern extent.

 The ecoregion is bounded on the east by the Atlantic Ocean and the coastal Atlantic Coast restingas forests and Rio Piranhas mangroves.
 To the east, the forests transition to the drier Pernambuco interior forests and Caatinga.

 Climate

 The ecoregion has a tropical climate with annual rainfall ranging from 1,750 to 2,000 mm.
 There is a dry period from October through January.